-On the domestic stage, the ensemble has in recent years strengthened its activities in the area of Slovenian music with the spring concert cycle entitled Slowind Spring, while the autumn is dedicated to the Slowind Festival.
+On the domestic scene, the ensemble has in recent years increased its activities in the field of Slovenian music by organizing a short music festival in the spring months entitled Slowind Spring, while autumn remains dedicated to the Slowind Festival.

-In 2015, Slowind have presented its 18th consecutive festival.
-Whereas, in its initial period, the cycle of concerts was enriched primarily by contributions from celebrated performers who appeared with the ensemble – Heinz Holliger, Robert Aitken, Alexander Lonquich, Arvid Engegård, Aleksandar Madžar, Mate Bekavac, Steven Davislim, Christiane Iven, Matthias Pintscher, Matthias Würsch, Naoko Yoshino, Mayumi Miyata and others – through the years, the festival has developed into a genuine movement.
-In the promotion of international contemporary chamber music repertoire and the complete presentation of some of the greatest composers of the 20th century who are less known in Slovenia (Edgard Varèse, Elliott Carter, Vinko Globokar, Tōru Takemitsu), Slowind has been joined by numerous foreign contemporary music ensembles, members of Slovenian symphony orchestras, and established chamber ensembles and choirs.
+Whereas the cycle was initially enriched mainly by contributions from eminent artists who performed with the ensemble – Heinz Holliger, Robert Aitken, Alexander Lonquich, Arvid Engegård, Aleksandar Madžar, Mate Bekavac, Steven Davislim, Christiane Iven, Matthias Pintscher, Matthias Würsch, Naoko Yoshino, Mayumi Miyata, and others – it has over the years developed into a genuine movement.
+The promotion of international contemporary chamber music repertoire, as well as the comprehensive presentation of some of the giants of twentieth-century music who are less known in Slovenia (Edgard Varèse, Elliott Carter, Vinko Globokar, Toru Takemitsu, Ivan Fedele) has been joined by a growing number of foreign contemporary music ensembles, as well as by members of Slovenian symphony orchestras and established chamber groups and choirs.

-The festival programme is regularly recorded and broadcast by Radio Slovenia, and the concert recordings are also played by foreign radio stations, including BBC 3, Dutch Radio and others.
+The festival program is regularly recorded and broadcast by Radio Slovenia, and the concert recordings are also played by foreign radio stations, including BBC 3, Dutch Radio, and others.

 For its activities to date, Slowind has received the Župančič Prize (1999), the Prešeren Fund Prize (2003), and the Betetto Prize (2013).